gbhgit/Ruby-Contact-Importer/README.md

 # Ruby Contact Importer
 This application allow users to upload contact files in CSV format and process them in order to generate a unified contact file.
 The contacts are associated to the user who imported them into the platform.
 And the application validate some fields of the .csv file.
+The test .csv file used in tests [test.csv](https://github.com/gbhgit/ruby-app/blob/Documentation/15/test.csv)

 ### Recomendations
   - SQLite3